TyberiusPrime/mbf-fastq-processor/README.md

 If the transformation splits the streams (think demultiplex), all subsequent transformations are applied to each stream.

+Filters always remove complete 'molecules', not just a read1.

+Many transformations take a target, which is one of Read1, Read2, Index1, Index2,
+on which they work on, or base their decisions on.

+Some 'Transformations' are no-ops done for side effects, like Progress or Report.

 ### No transformation
 If you specify just input and output, it's a cat equivalent +- (de)compression.